If you’re hitting the weights regularly but neglecting your leg workouts, I want to warn you of what is to come…

 If you don’t get stronger, you won’t get bigger.

-But if you do work on building your strength on these exercises, and you eat enough food to grow, your arms will respond.
+But if you do work on building your strength on these exercises, and you eat enough food to grow, your legs will respond.

 A good leg workout trains both the quadriceps and hamstrings and focus on heavy, compound movements.
 It can also include glute- and calf-specific training if necessary.